TRex22/ocr-file/README.md

   doc.to_s # Returns text, removes temp files and wont save doc.to_pdf # Saves a PDF (either searchable over the images or dumped text) doc.to_text # Saves a text file with OCR text

+  # How to generate PDFs of images or merge PDFs:
+  original_file_path = 'file.txt' OR 'file.png'

+  doc = OcrFile::Document.new(
+    original_file_path: original_file_path, # supports PDFs and images
+    save_file_path: '/folder-to-save-to/',
+    config: config # Not needed as defaults are used when not provided )
 ```

 ### Notes / Tips
 Set `extract_pdf_images` to `false` for higher quality OCR.
 However this will consume more temporary space per PDF page and also be considerably slower.

+Image pre-processing is not yet implemented.

 ## Development